Perkedel/CVR_Stuffings/README.md

 Everything here shall be uploaded & available for all gamers to contribute right to amend, modify, and add more stuffs.
 As well as to fork & build their own project upon.
 No part as all as possible be closed to an exclusive access.
 All gamers deserves.

+## Setup

+- Install CCK https://developers.abinteractive.net/cck/setup/ .
+Download the CCK & open up `DiceGlow` project with `Unity 2021.3.23f1` (**the version must be exactly as told by ABI!!**).
+Once you have downloaded it, simply drag the `.unitypackage` file into the editor.
+Add all files to it, **and DO NOT MOVE OR EDIT ANY OF THE FILE IN THAT FOLDER!!**
+- Look around.
+- Start developing & Contribute.
+You only need this project for all objects.

+## Uploading

+- In the top bar menu, `Alpha Blend Interactive`, `Control Panel`.
+Log in with your username & ABI Creation Kit access key.
+- Open up some Scene containing `GameObject` that has CVR Asset components.
+The CCK will detect all objects that has this components.
+- Click *Upload* of which object you'd like to upload.
+-

 ## UUIDs

 ### Avatars